aeonSolutions/PCB-Prototyping-Catalogue/README.md

 [A.I.
 Things](https://t.me/+W4rVVa0_VLEzYmI0)

 ## Youtube Channel
-Subscribe to my Youtube channel for PCB assembly instruction of any other related to Artificial Intelligence and Smart devices and robotics.
+Subscribe to my Youtube channel for PCB assembly instruction or any other related to Artificial Intelligence, Smart devices and robotics.
 Link to the channel [here](https://www.youtube.com/channel/UCAewCBpMRPGCyFc1ET5CHJw).
 My most recent video is ....

 ### Assembly the Hot Solder Reflow Plate